 The Electric Utility is a voting member of SMMPA.
 The Utility has entered into a power purchase contract with SMMPA, whereby SMMPA will provide all Utility power requirements up to 216 megawatts, the contract rate of delivery.
 This contract expires in the year 2030.
 In 1999, the Utility and SMMPA agreed to a contract rate of delivery (CROD) that began in 2000.
 The CROD caps the amount of power SMMPA must supply to the Utility under the power purchase contract.
 The Utility is responsible for acquiring its power needs above the CROD.
-The Utility purchased 1,168,294,437 kilowatt hours totaling \$86,446,080 from SMMPA during the year ended December 31, 2021.
+The Utility purchased 1,156,032,014 kilowatt-hours totaling \$87,064,248 from SMMPA during the year ended December 31, 2022.

 In October of 2021, RPU recorded as operating revenue a \$5,097,780 distribution of general operating reserves from SMMPA.
-A partial payment was received in February 2022, and the remainder is expected to be received in July 2022.
+A partial payment was received in February 2022.
+In July 2022 the SMMPA Board voted to cancel the remainder of the distribution due to multiple factors including increased energy costs.
+As a result, RPU recorded an entry to reduce operating revenue by \$2,548,890.

-The Utility leases a portion of its electrical transmission system, known as the North Loop, to SMMPA under a non-cancelable operating lease through the year 2030.
+The Utility rents a portion of its electrical transmission system, known as the North Loop, to SMMPA under a non-cancelable agreement through the year 2030.
 The Utility is responsible for all operating and maintenance costs.
-The Utility received a lump sum payment of \$1,500,000 in 1989 and annual lease revenues of \$36,420 are being recognized ratably over the lease term.
+The Utility received a lump sum payment of \$1,500,000 in 1989 and annual revenues of \$36,420 are being recognized ratably over the term of the agreement.